Manual Mixes

 Crossfade Mix

+The Crossfade Mix allows smooth transitions between tracks during playback.
 The selected track’s volume gradually increases while the others fade out, creating a seamless crossfade effect.

-Fig. 5 - Crossfade mix with attached tracks.
+Crossfade mix with attached tracks.

-Fig. 5 - Crossfade mix with attached tracks.
+Crossfade mix with attached tracks.

-Transition Time and Buttons
+Transition time and buttons

 The mix includes a transition duration parameter, which determines how many seconds the smooth transition takes.